PerfunctoryOrator/milk-price-calc/README.md

 Feel free to fork the repository, submit issues, or contribute improvements.

 ## Licence
-This project is licensed under the MIT License.
+This project is licensed under the MIT licence.
 See the [LICENSE](LICENSE) file for more details.